Maxim-Mazurok/google-api-typings-generator/gapi.client.androidpublisher-v3/readme.md

 await gapi.client.androidpublisher.grants.patch({name: 'name'});

 /*
+Deletes in-app products (managed products or subscriptions).
+Set the latencyTolerance field on nested requests to PRODUCT_UPDATE_LATENCY_TOLERANCE_LATENCY_TOLERANT to achieve maximum update throughput.
+This method should not be used to delete subscriptions.
+See [this article](https://android-developers.googleblog.com/2023/06/changes-to-google-play-developer-api-june-2023.html) for more information.
+*/
+await gapi.client.androidpublisher.inappproducts.batchDelete({
+  packageName: 'packageName',
+});

+/*
+Reads multiple in-app products, which can be managed products or subscriptions.
+This method should not be used to retrieve subscriptions.
+See [this article](https://android-developers.googleblog.com/2023/06/changes-to-google-play-developer-api-june-2023.html) for more information.
+*/
+await gapi.client.androidpublisher.inappproducts.batchGet({
+  packageName: 'packageName',
+});

+/*
+Updates or inserts one or more in-app products (managed products or subscriptions).
+Set the latencyTolerance field on nested requests to PRODUCT_UPDATE_LATENCY_TOLERANCE_LATENCY_TOLERANT to achieve maximum update throughput.
+This method should no longer be used to update subscriptions.
+See [this article](https://android-developers.googleblog.com/2023/06/changes-to-google-play-developer-api-june-2023.html) for more information.
+*/
+await gapi.client.androidpublisher.inappproducts.batchUpdate({
+  packageName: 'packageName',
+});

+/*
 Deletes an in-app product (a managed product or a subscription).
 This method should no longer be used to delete subscriptions.
 See [this article](https://android-developers.googleblog.com/2023/06/changes-to-google-play-developer-api-june-2023.html) for more information.
 */
 await gapi.client.androidpublisher.inappproducts.delete({